-The Marana Unified School District Food Services Department works to make sure that no children in the community go hungry during the summer months through their participation in the federally funded Summer Food Service program operated nationally by the U.S. Department of Agriculture (USDA).
-The District qualifies for this program by having a high percentage of families that fall within the free and reduced income standards.
+The Marana Unified School District Food Services Department works to make sure that no children 18 years or younger in the community go hungry during the summer months through their participation in the federally funded Summer Food Service program.
+Enrollment in a MUSD school is not required to participate.

-To file a complaint of discrimination, write or call immediately to:
+To file a complaint of discrimination:

-Director, Office of Civil Rights
+Office of the Assistant Secretary for Civil Rights

 1400 Independence Avenue, SW

 Washington, D.C.
-20250-9410
+20250-9410; or

-USDA is an equal opportunity provider and employer.
+This institution is an equal opportunity provider.